 The product is literally as plug and play as anything I’ve ever worked with.
 The only limitation with this particular device is input/output resolution, which only goes as high as 1080p 60fps (more on that in a bit).
 It’s also somewhat expensive at $299, so for a less expensive alternative you can take a look at the MYPIN HDMI Game Capture Card, which does the same thing for about $200 less.

-Next you’ll need an HDMI cable.
 The 5D Mark IV does not come with an HDMI cable, so you’ll need to buy one.
-This one will work fine.
+This one will work – even with the cable protector (more on the cable protector below).

 Setting up the Camera